 The main theme of the Conference is Assessing the achievement of curriculum standards: an ongoing dialogue.

-It happens to be that this Global Conference is organised in Africa this year, so 2016 is the year in which Cito assessment experts learn more about this large continent and its ambitions in educational measurement.
+This Global Conference will take place in Africa this year, so Cito has made 2016 the year in which our assessment experts will learn more about this large continent and its ambitions in educational measurement.

-Some topics that are already addressed at the Zimbabwe conference will appear again in Cape Town, like higher order thinking skills in examinations and transferring paper based assessments into computer based assessments.
+Some topics that were already addressed at the Zimbabwe conference will appear again in Cape Town, such as higher order thinking skills in examinations and transferring paper-based assessments into computer-based assessments.

-Again Cito experts will cooperate in presenting some topics together with experts from partner organisations, in this case from Switzerland (Institut für Bildungs Evaluation) and from Kazakhstan (Nazarbayev Intellectual Schools).
+Again Cito experts will cooperate in presenting topics together with experts from partner organizations, in this case from Switzerland (Institut für Bildungs Evaluation) and from Kazakhstan (Nazarbayev Intellectual Schools).

 Life after the conferences?

-When Cito experts come back from the Cape Town Conference, first schools in the Netherlands already returned from summer leave and started a new year of education, training and testing.
-When it comes to good and fair testing, these schools have developed a long term relationship with Cito.
+When Cito experts come back from the Cape Town Conference, the first schools in the Netherlands will have already returned from their summer break and started a new year of education, training and testing.
+When it comes to good and fair testing, these schools have developed a long-term relationship with Cito.

-After visiting these two conferences on the African continent, we will inform you in a next blog more in detail about the Cito life after conference season.
+After visiting these two conferences on the African continent, we will keep you up to date in a blog about Cito life after the conference season.